MicrosoftDocs/dynamics365smb-docs/financials/across-user-tasks.md

 ---
 title: Assigning and managing tasks| Microsoft Docs
-description: Learn how to assign tasks to users, including your accountant, in Dynamics 365 for Financials
+description: Learn how to assign tasks to users, including your accountant, in Dynamics 365 Business edition
 author: edupont04

 ms.service: dynamics365-financials